Protecting the Remaining Acadian Forest

 Ensuring our unique Acadian forest is protected for future generations.

-The Acadian forest has been listed as one of six endangered forests in North America.
-New Brunswick makes up a large portion of the Acadian forest.
-Ensuring that the Acadian forest is properly managed here in New Brunswick is key to maintaining this unique forest region.
-Begin by discovering the Acadian forest, find out why it is endangered, and learn how you can help protect this precious resource.
+The Acadian forest is listed as one of six endangered forests in North America.
+New Brunswick is fortunate to makes up a large portion of this beautiful, unique, mixedwood forest.
+Ensuring that the Acadian forest is properly managed here is key to maintaining this important forest region.

 The Conservation Council is leading voice for forest management reform.
 We work with citizens and allied groups to pressure the government to update the Crown Lands and Forests Act toward ecological forestry.
 We must strike a better balance between nature protection, fairness for Indigenous communities, private woodlot owners, and recreational forest users, and a sustainable timber industry.

 Forest management must consider first and foremost adequate habitat for wildlife, protection for streams and rivers, climate change impacts and forest diversity in terms of age and species.